dmentipl/plonk/docs/source/overview.rst

 separately.

 To do this we take a :py:class:`SubSnap`.
 The 'dust_id' array distinguishes between dust and gas particles.
-Gas particles have a 'dust_id' or 0.
-Dust particles have a 'dust_id' 1 (or greater for multiple species).
+Gas particles have a 'dust_id' of 0.
+Dust particles have a 'dust_id' of 1 (or greater for multiple species).
 In this simulation there is only one dust species.

 .. code-block:: pycon